nuuuwan/news_lk3_data/README.md

 *2025-08-18 12:43:00* · [`adaderanalk`](https://www.adaderana.lk/news/111579/ex-state-minister-prasanna-ranaweera-further-remanded) · `en`

+Former State Minister Prasanna Ranaweera, who was arrested and remanded for allegedly selling a plot of state-owned land in Kiribathgoda to a private party by forging documents, has been further remanded.

-Former State Minister Prasanna Ranaweera has been remanded until August 25 by the Mahara Magistrate’s Court, Ada Derana reporter said.
+Ranaweera was remanded until August 25 when he was produced before the Mahara Magistrate’s Court, Ada Derana reporter said.

-Ranaweera and several others were arrested and remanded for allegedly selling a plot of state-owned land in Kiribathgoda to a private party by forging documents.
+Ranaweera and four others were arrested and remanded for allegedly selling a plot of state-owned land in Kiribathgoda to a private party by forging documents.

 ◼️